 Instructions

-• Make marinara sauce by heating 2 tablespoons of olive oil in a small pan over medium heat.
-Once hot, add onion and sauté for 5 minutes until translucent.
-Add garlic, and sauté for 30 seconds.
-Next, add in tomato paste, dried oregano, dried basil, and cook for another minute.
-Finally, add canned tomatoes and leave to cook for 20 minutes—season with salt and pepper to taste.
+• Make the marinara.
+Heat 2 tablespoons olive oil in a small pan over medium heat.
+Sauté the onion about 5 minutes until translucent.
+Add the garlic and cook 30 seconds.
+Stir in the tomato paste and Italian seasoning and cook 1 minute, then add the canned tomatoes.
+Simmer about 20 minutes and season with salt and pepper.

-• In a frying pan, heat 1 tablespoon of olive oil.
-Add spinach and cook for a few minutes until wilted.
-Take off heat and leave to cool for a few minutes, then place into a medium bowl.
-Mix in ricotta, parmesan cheese, egg yolk, lemon zest, half the mozzarella, and salt and pepper to taste.
+• Make the filling.
+Heat 1 tablespoon olive oil in a frying pan, add the spinach, and cook a few minutes until wilted.
+Cool slightly, then transfer to a bowl.
+Mix in the ricotta, Parmesan, egg yolk, lemon zest, half the mozzarella, and salt and pepper to taste.

 Equipment